adrienn25/MiniDataScienceProj/README.md

-# DataEngWork
+# MiniDataScienceProj
-Projects done to explore data engineering
+Exploratory project to get familiar with manipulating data